agentrickard/domain/README.txt

 regarding custom_url_rewrite().
 If you have not followed the instructions, you should see a warning at the top of the Admin > Build > Domains page.

 There is a risk with these modules that your site could be penalized by search engines such as Google for having duplicate content.
 This setting controls the behavior of URLs written for nodes on your affiliated sites.

     - If SEO settings are turned on, all node links are rewritten as absolute URLs.
-    - If assigned to 'all affiliates' the node link goes to the root domain.
+    - If assigned to 'all affiliates' the node link goes to the 'default source domain' defined in 4.3.4.
+Normally. this is your primary domain.
     - If assigned to a single affiliate, the node link goes to that affiliate.
     - If assigned to multiple affiliates, the node link goes to the first matching domain.
       (Determined by the order in which domains were created, with your primary domain matched first.)